MicrosoftDocs/customer-voice/cv-docs/survey-report.md

    ![Confirm email address to send CSV file.](media/export-email-confirm.png "Confirm email address to send CSV file")

-## Deleting Survey Responses
+## Delete survey responses

+You can delete survey responses you don't need anymore.

-To delete a single survey response Open the **Respondents** panel on the right side Perform one of the following actions.
+To delete a single survey response, open the **Respondents** panel on the right side and perform one of the following actions:
      - Select a response in the panel and click **Delete**.
      - Double-click a response to open it, then click **Delete**.

-To delete multiple survey responses Open the **Respondents** panel on the right side Select multiple responses Click **Delete**.
+To delete multiple survey responses, open the **Respondents** panel on the right side Select multiple responses Click **Delete**.

 ### See also